Understanding your ovarian reserve (and the egg retrieval process) – a fertility doctor’s Q&A

 The egg retrieval process

-IVF injections & trigger shot
+IVF injections and the trigger shot

 IVF injection tips